 - Off there is no slide tray present, or the slide tray is unlocked. - Steady orange the tray is loaded and locked but processing has not commenced.

-The tray can be safely unlocked and removed with the Load/Unload button. - Steady red the tray is being processed.
+The tray can be safely unlocked and removed with the Load/Unload button.

+• Steady red - the slides in the tray are being processed.

 The tray is locked and cannot be unlocked with the Load/Unload button.
-To unload you need to first abandon the run in the software. - Flashing green processing has finished without notifications.
+To unload you need to first abandon the run in the software.

+- Flashing green processing has finished without notifications.
 Unlock with the Load/Unload button. - Flashing red the run has been rejected, or processing has completed with notifications.
 Unlock with the Load/Unload button.

-Figure 2-13: Slide tray LED colors (orange, red, green) on BOND-MAX instrument
+Figure 2-12: Slide tray LED colors (orange, red, green) on BOND-MAX Processing Module